Named in honor of Ed Ray, a past president of Oregon State, Edward J. Ray Hall was completed in fall 2021.

 OSU President Emeritus Ed Ray’s leadership fulfilled a 30-year quest to bring a four-year university to Central Oregon.
 His efforts led to the expansion of OSU-Cascades to a four-year university in 2015 and the opening of its campus in 2016.
 Ray served as Oregon State’s president for 17 years through June 2020.
 He now is president emeritus and a professor of economics in the OSU College of Liberal Arts.

-With innovative design and construction features, Edward J. Ray Hall is OSU-Cascades’ ‘North Star’ for sustainability, setting a standard for future campus buildings and helping us move towards the bold, net zero energy, water and waste goals laid out in the campus’s long range development plan.
+With innovative design and construction features, Edward J. Ray Hall is OSU-Cascades’ ‘North Star’ for sustainability, setting a standard for future campus buildings and helping us move toward the bold, net zero energy, water and waste goals laid out in the campus’s long range development plan.

-An innovative wood construction product, and viable alternative to materials like concrete or steel, cross-laminated timber is noted for its strength, beauty and resilience.
+An innovative wood construction product and viable alternative to materials like concrete or steel, cross-laminated timber is noted for its strength, beauty and resilience.
 Timber materials for Edward J. Ray Hall were sustainably harvested and produced from forests in the Pacific Northwest.
-The building will be the first in Central Oregon to be fully constructed using mass timber.
+The building is the first in Central Oregon to be fully constructed using mass timber.

 A recent study confirmed a major sustainable energy source for the expanded campus: geothermal energy.
 A ground water based geo-exchange system now connects to an aquifer 500-feet beneath the campus surface for year-round heating and cooling of all future campus buildings, starting with Edward J. Ray Hall.